 There's a gardener in everyone just waiting to sprout.
 But how do you start?
 With an adventurous spirit and just a little forethought.
 Below are a few tips to get a beginning gardener safely off the ground when learning how to start a garden.

 Do You Garden?

 There's no joy like surrounding yourself with flowers or dining on a salad you grew yourself.
 So don't miss out on learning how to start a garden because you're afraid you have a "brown thumb."
 Plants are built to grow, though they'll grow better with a little help from you.
 Still worried?
 Make your first garden in a pot, where it's easier to control soil, water and light (just move it into the sun).
 See Burpee's container vegetables, herbs, and patio flowers.

-How do I pick a garden spot?
+How do I pick a Garden Spot?

-Don't overdo.
 Keep your first garden manageable so you don't get overwhelmed.
 For beginners, a plot 3 feet by 3 feet is a good size.
 Or plant no more than half a dozen good-sized pots.
 That's enough to provide a satisfying harvest of herbs, greens or easy vegetables while you get a feel for the amount of time and effort it takes to water and weed.

 Many vegetables need to be started from seed several weeks before it's safe to plant them outside.
 For beginners, it's easiest to let someone else do that in a commercial greenhouse and buy the small plants (often called "transplants" or "starts").
 Burpee sells garden ready vegetable plants, flower plants, herb plants, fruit plants and perennials and delivers them at your proper planting time.
 When's that?
 In late spring.
 But, it varies from place to place based on frost dates (known as your 'growing zone').
 Visit our growing zone guide to find out your growing zone or call your local extension service.